LightningCreations/lclib/doc/Time.md

 ### seconds_duration ###

-A specialization of `std::chrono::duration` that can store any valid seconds field of a Duration.
+An implementation-defined specialization of `std::chrono::duration` that can store any valid seconds field of a Duration.

+`std::chrono::treat_as_floating_point_v<seconds_duration::rep>` must be false.

 ### nanos_duration ###

-A specialization of `std::chrono::duration` that can store any valid nanos field of a Duration.
+An implementation-defined specialization of `std::chrono::duration` that can store any valid nanos field of a Duration.

+`std::chrono::treat_as_floating_point_v<nanos_duration::rep>` must be false.

 ### base_duration ###